AndrewW-NFC/NFC-tools/README.md

 You only need to install NFC Tools once.
 After that, each time you want to use it, open a new Terminal or PowerShell window, go back to the NFC Tools folder, activate the virtual environment, and start the app.

+This activation step is required each time you open a new Terminal or PowerShell window.
+A new terminal session does not automatically know about the private `.venv` environment where NFC Tools was installed.

 ### macOS or Linux

 If the NFC Tools folder is on your Desktop: